osrf/TSC-RMW-Reports/README.md

 ### 2.2.1 Experiments with Lost Packets or Latency at 54Mbps Bandwidth

 This plot shows several poorly performing cases with the mininet bandwidth set at 54Mbps.
 Each label across the X-axis describes the simulated packet loss percentage and the size of the message.
 For example, "L:0/PointCloud512k" shows the results from simulating 0% packet loss with a 512k message size and 54Mbps bandwidth cap.
 The top plot shows the mean latency to receive the messages, while the bottom plot shows what percent of the messages were lost.
-It should be noted that only poorly-performing cases are illustrated here; see the Appendix for all of the data, including the successful ones.
+It should be noted that only poorly-performing cases are illustrated here; see [Appendix B](APPENDIX.md#appendix_b) for all of the data, including the successful ones.
 For this plot, Quality of Service options of reliable, keep last, and a history depth of 10 were used.

 ![Build Farm performance by message type](./galactic/plots/PoorPerformersBW54.png)